fhmyazz/fhmyazz/README.md

 - 👋 Hi, I’m @fhmyazz
-- 👀 I’m interested in Data-Related Field
+- 👀 I’m interested in Software and Data-Related Field
-- 🌱 I’m currently learning Data Engineer
+- 🌱 I’m currently learning Fullstack Software Engineer
-- 📫 How to reach me fahmyaziz1805@gmail.com
+- 📫 Reach me on fahmyaziz1805@gmail.com

 <!---
 fhmyazz/fhmyazz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.